email me tips or anything else at samuelametz[at]gmail[dot]com

 In this 256-square-mile region, where police response times have historically been longer than 45 minutes, law enforcement has recently expanded its presence and initiated an epic crackdown on hundreds of unlicensed grows.

-Since law enforcement began a crackdown on illegal grows over the summer, a debate has raged among residents who rely on the plant for their livelihoods and those who say marijuana is responsible for a laundry list of negatives including: the pervasive odor and a perceived dangerous crime spike that threatens their quality of life. — The Desert Sun
+Since then, a debate has raged among Anza Valley residents who rely on the plant for their livelihoods and those who say marijuana is responsible for a laundry list of negatives including: the pervasive odor and a perceived dangerous crime spike that threatens their quality of life. — The Desert Sun

 KYIV, UKRAINE — Since the dissolution of the Soviet Union, both Ukraine and Russia have struggled to confront a regional HIV epidemic fueled largely by the recreational use of intravenous drugs and shared syringes.
 Ukraine and Russia have some of the highest infection rates outside the African continent, and 3 out of every 4 new HIV diagnoses in Europe happen in the two countries.